dbaumgarten/yodk/docs/nolol.md

 [measuring_time.yolol](generated/code/nolol/measuring_time.yolol ':include')

 ## Including Files
 Nolol files can include other nolol files unsing the ```include "file"``` command.
 The ```include``` command is replaced during compilation with the contents of the encluded file and the resulting file is then converted to yolol.
+(Note: The ".nolol"-suffix is optional when using include)

 This file: